Infrastructure

 The project, which is under the supervision of the Kenya Airports Authority (KAA) will be completed in three phases – with phase one (rehabilitation works) set to cost Sh244 million.

-The segment will involve expansion of the existing 1.26 kilometres of runway to 1.38 kilometres and widening the taxiway from 18 metres to 25 metres.
+The segment will involve the expansion of the existing 1.26 kilometres of runway to 1.38 kilometres and the widening of the taxiway from 18 metres to 25 metres.

 The airstrip will also be repainted and fenced to boost security.